Newborn Screening - Specimen Collection Requirements

 Texas rules state that:

-• The 1st newborn screen should be collected between 24 - 48 hours of age, or before hospital discharge.
+• Collect the first newborn screen between 24 and 48 hours of age or before hospital discharge.

-For more information regarding collection of the newborn screening specimen when special circumstances exist such as premature infants, transfusions, facility transfers, TPN, etc. visit Specimen Collection - Special Circumstances.
+For more information about the collection of the newborn screening specimen when special circumstances exist, such as premature infants, transfusions, facility transfers, TPN, etc. visit Specimen Collection - Special Circumstances.

 Newborn Screening (NBS) Specimen Collection Supplies